GuillermoGG0102/GuillermoGG0102/README.md

 - ⚽️ My hobbies are football, gym & video games 🎮
 - 🌱 I’m currently learning Business Analytics (Python, SQL, SaS, R., RapidMiner...)
 - 💞️ I’m looking to collaborate as a Marketing or Data-focused company
-- 📫 Reach me on guillermogg0102@gmail.com
+- 📫 Reach me on guillermogg0102@gmail.com or www.linkedin.com/in/guillermo-garcía-gonzález-lópez

 <!---
 GuillermoGG0102/GuillermoGG0102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.